erlware/erlware_commons/doc/signatures.md

 The `test_avg` function runs the provided function the number of times specified in the second argument and collects timing information.
-We are going to run these one million times to get a good average (its fast so it doesn't take long).
-You can see that in the anonymous function that we directly call `dict:size/1` and `dict:store/3` to perform the test.
+We are going to run these one million times to get a good average (it's fast so it doesn't take long).
+You can see in the anonymous function that we directly call `dict:size/1` and `dict:store/3` to perform the test.
 However, because we are in the wonderful world of Signatures we don't have to hard code the calls for the Signature